Međimurje County: Modern history (after World War I)

 In the Southern region, in the Slovene March (today the Prekmurje and Raba March near Szentgotthárd) there emerged independence-autonomy movements.
 József Klekl expressed the program of the autonomous (or independent) Slovene March.
-Oszkár Jászi, who is supported the Slovene and Croatian minority, completed the program in a proposal: the Slovene March and the Međimurje should be merged.
+Oszkár Jászi, who supported the Slovene and Croatian minority, completed the program in a proposal: the Slovene March and the Međimurje should be merged.
 The program did not materialize.

 Until 1922 the region was part of Varaždin County.
 From 1922 to 1929 the region was part of the Maribor Oblast, from 1929 to 1939 part of the Sava Banovina and from 1939 to 1941 part of the Banovina of Croatia.

 Upon signing the Tripartite Pact on 25 March 1941, the Kingdom of Yugoslavia became a member of the Axis powers.
 In spite of this, after the coup Yugoslavia was invaded by Axis forces on 6 April 1941 and was subsequently occupied and partitioned.
 Between 1941 and 1945, Međimurje was occupied and annexed by Hungary.
 At this time some re-settlement of ethnic Croats who were settled in the region after 1918 occurred.
 Bulgarian troops within the Soviet 3rd Ukrainian Front captured the region in the spring of 1945, and the region became part of the socialist Croatia within restored Yugoslavia.

-Culture and cuisine

-Festivals

-One notable traditional festival is the Fašnik, a carnival-like event held in February.
-The event's name is derived from the German word Fasching, describing similar events mostly held in Austria and Bavaria.
-The festival has been observed for centuries, with masked people participating in public parades and celebrations to drive off the demons of darkness and winter.
-The main festivities of the Fašnik period are usually held in the centre of Čakovec, with a parade of masked people from the entire region walking through the city's streets to reach its central square, where a hanged hay doll representing the Fašnik is traditionally burned down to signify victory over the demons of darkness and winter, as well as to mark the end of festivities.

-Another notable and highly attended festival held in Čakovec is the Porcijunkulovo, an annual fair which takes place on the streets around the city's centre between 30 July and 5 August.
-At the fair, many of the region's traditional products, such as baskets, can be purchased and people can also see how some of the products are made.
-Many of the region's traditional foods are served during the festivities and there is a daily entertainment program at a temporary stage set up at the city's central square.